Tallround3r/PerfectTime/README.md

 # PerfectTime
 Trip Planning Tool

-With this tool it will be very esay to plan vacation, weekendtrips, roadtrips or whatever trip you are planning to do.
+With this tool it will be very easy to plan your weekendtrip, roadtrip or even your whole vaccation.

 Blog: https://perfecttime608150251.wordpress.com/